cristaloleg/awesome-manifesto/README.md

 ### Code health
 - use linters and code analysis all the time
-  - best handling for the best code
+  - the best handling for the best code
 - fork instead of hack
   - logic isolation at the beginning
 - touch legacy, often